Easy Vegan Quiche

 - Preheat oven to 375°F/190°C. Begin to press your tofu and set aside until you are ready for it.
 Lightly dust your 9 inch pie dish.

 - Pre-bake pie crust for 10 minutes.
-Set aside.
+Set aside to cool fully.

 - Add in the extra tablespoon of coconut oil and the tomatoes, garlic and mushrooms, bring heat back up to medium high and sauté for 15 minutes, until tomatoes are slightly broken down.
 Season with salt and pepper to taste.
 Add in the spinach and sauté for another two minutes until it is wilted.
 Remove from heat and set aside.

-- In a high powered blender, add the tofu, almond milk, nutritional yeast, sea salt and black pepper, turmeric, and baking powder and vegan parmesan.
+- In a high powered blender, add the tofu, vegan milk, nutritional yeast, sea salt and black pepper, turmeric, chives, baking powder and vegan parmesan.
 If you have any kala namak, add it now.
-Blend on high until everything is completely smooth and there are no lumps, about 2 to 3 minutes.
+Blend on high until everything is completely smooth and there are no lumps, anywhere from 40 seconds to 2 minutes depending on your blender.
 I blended mine twice to ensure this.

 - Add the filling to the pre-baked pie crust.
 Pour the tofu mixture over the lightly, and lightly stir them both together to combine.